IsraRomeroG/Minesweeper/README.md

 ![](https://i.ibb.co/XJfn5QB/opciones1.png)

-You can play a New Game without Sing In, once you click on New Game you'll be asked about the Boad's size:
+You can play a New Game without Sign In, once you click on New Game you'll be asked about the Boad's size:

 ![](https://i.ibb.co/M8Zr5Ds/newgame.png)